RizaHKhan/khanr-portfolio/README.md

 ## Virtual Attributes
 Virtual attributes are values held in memory and not persisted to the database.
 But these attributes are based on user inputs.

+## Sessions
+!Important, sessions are not secure and no important data should be stored in them